rubyforgood/human-essentials/docs/user_guide/bank/pm_inviting_a_partner.md

-Draft User Guide
+READY FOR REVIEW
 # Inviting a Partner

 Before a Partner can make Requests,  they have to be invited and approved.

 When they are invited,  they will receive an email with a link so that they can set up their password.
-These links expire [TODO:  How long?],  but if they don't respond in time,
+These links expire in a couple of weeks,  but if they don't respond in time,
 you can direct them to use the "Forgot your password?" function on the sign-in page (https://humanessentials.app/signin) to get a new link to set their password.